Super-Visions/icingaweb2-module-itop/README.md

 Icinga Web 2 iTop Module
 =================================

-The main purpose of this module is to extend [Icinga Director](https://github.com/icinga/icingaweb2-module-director) using some of it's exported hooks.
-Based on them it offers an _Import Source_ able to connect to an [iTop](https://www.combodo.com/itop-193) instance and execute a query from the _Query Phrasebook_ or a custom [OQL](https://wiki.openitop.org/doku.php?id=2_3_0:oql:start) query.
+This module adds [iTop](https://www.combodo.com/itop-193) as a new resource type in icinga web2 which allows you to use an [iTop](https://www.combodo.com/itop-193) instance as an import source for synchronization.
+For every sync rule, you can choose a different query from the _Query Phrasebook_ or a specify your own [OQL](https://wiki.openitop.org/doku.php?id=2_3_0:oql:start) query.

-For getting started please read our [Installation instructions](doc/10-Installation.md), and then you should be ready to dive into [Import Source definitions](doc/20-Import-source.md).
+Please have a look at our [Installation instructions](doc/10-Installation.md) to get started.